demockjs/demock-express/README.md

-demock-connect
+demock-express
 ==============

-Connect middleware for Demock
+Express middleware for Demock